-With the regulatory requirements listed above, there are some specific types of flooring that breweries should consider.
+With the regulatory requirements listed above, there are some specific types of floor coatings that breweries should consider.
 Some flooring types and materials breweries should consider using include:

 3. Methyl Methacrylate (MMA)

-Because time is money, MMA is a popular flooring option due to how fast it cures.
-But, it still provides all the same benefits as other flooring options like the previously-mentioned Urethane.
+Because time is money, MMA is a popular brewery floor option due to how fast it cures.
+But, it still provides all the same benefits as other flooring systems like the previously-mentioned Urethane.
 The big difference between MMA and the other options already mentioned is that MMA comes in a wide range of colors, and additives like quartz crystals can be mixed in with it for a more aesthetically pleasing appearance.